vidushi04/social_media_agentic_system/README.md

 1. Paste a link to one of your YouTube videos.
 2. Click **Analyze**.
 3. *(Optional)* Click the gear icon in the bottom right corner to open **Dev Mode** and watch the Intelligence Engine work in real-time!

----
-*Built as a prototype for the Agentic Coding course.*